srinidhi9831/Android-Task-01/README.md

 # Android-Task-01
- an android app to fetch api data
+ an android app to fetch data from api using Retrofit library